-Find out about vaginal reconstruction is and what you need to do afterwards.
+Find out about vaginal reconstruction and what you need to do after you have had it.

 What it is

-Vaginal reconstruction means creating a new or artificial vagina after surgery to remove your vagina (vaginectomy).
+Vaginal reconstruction means creating a new or artificial vagina after you have had surgery to remove your vagina (vaginectomy).

 How a vaginal reconstruction is done